 Historical Notes: These operating models of the solar system demonstrated the diurnal and annual motion of the planets and their satellites and were dramatic visual expressions of the rational order of nature's laws in a Newtonian universe.

 1778 July 19.
 (Jefferson to David Rittenhouse).
-"How far the interest of literature may have suffered by the injury or removal of the Orrery (as it is miscalled) the publick libraries, your papers and implements, are doubt which still excite anxiety. ..The amazing mechanical representation of the solar system which you conceived and executed, has never been surpassed by any but the work of which it is a copy."
+"How far the interests of literature may have suffered by the injury or removal of the Orrery (as it is miscalled) the publick libraries, your papers and implements, are doubts which still excite anxiety. ...
+The amazing mechanical representation of the solar system which you conceived and executed, has never been surpassed by any but the work of which it is a copy."6

 1783 December 23.
-"Rittenh's orrery for k. of Fr."
+(Jefferson to Francis Hopkinson).
+"Rittenh's orrery for k. of Fr."8

 1792 December 26.
 (Jefferson to John James).
 "By a catalogue of instruments and prices which you gave me when in London in 1785.
 I observe you make and sell for two guineas and a half a New Manual orrery and Planetarium, described in your pamphlet printed in 1784.
-If you will be so good as to pack one of these properly for me and deliver it to Mr. Alexander Donald of the house of Donald & Burton, Angel court, Throckmorton street, he will receive and pay you for it on slight of this letter, which will be necessary as I have not written to him on the subject."
+If you will be so good as to pack one of these properly for me and deliver it to Mr. Alexander Donald of the house of Donald & Burton, Angel court, Throckmorton street, he will recieve and pay you for it on sight of this letter, which will be necessary as I have not written to him on the subject."13

 1793 April 4.
 (Alexander Donald to Jefferson).
-"The Orrery you ordered from Jones is gne by the Camilla, Service into James River, and I trust it will get safe to hand ..."<ref<Ibid, 25:485.</ref>
+"The Orrery you ordered from Jones is gone by the Camilla, Service into James River, and I trust it will get safe to hand ...."15

 1793 November 14.
 (Jefferson to Patrick Hart).
 "Understanding that there was a box containing an Orrery for me at the Custom-house at the Hundred, I had asked the favor of Mr. David Randolph to take it out and pay the duty, which I suppose small, as the machine cost but about 2½ guineas.
 He writes me word that before he received my letter, you had been so kind as to liberate it from the custom house, with a view of sending it on to me.
-The object of this letter is to return you many thanks for this kind attention, and instead of forwarding it to me here, to ask you to be so good as to deliver it to Mr. Randolph my son in law, to be forwarded to my own house in Albemarle where I shall be within a few weeks."
+The object of this letter is to return you many thanks for this kind attention, and instead of forwarding it to me here, to ask you to be so good as to deliver it to Mr. Randolph my son in law, to be forwarded to my own house in Albemarle where I shall be within a few weeks."18

 1807 July 23.
-(William Small to Jefferson).
-"Haveing [sic] heard of the telescope, Orrery &c. being at the Navy office prior ..."
+(William Small to Jefferson). "[H]aving heard of the Telescope, Orrery &c being at the Navy office prior ...."20

 3. Petit's List of Packages sent to Richmond, May 12, 1793, in PTJ, 26:20.
 Transcription available at Founders Online.

-↑ Jefferson to John Jones, December 26, 1792, in PTJ, 24:790 (transcription available at Founders Online); W. and S. Jones to Jefferson, London, March 9, 1793, in ibid., 25:341.
-Recipient coy available online from the Library of Congress; Patrick Hart to Jefferson, Richmond, December 1, 1793, in ibid., 27:467.
-Recipient copy available online from the Library of Congress.
+4. Jefferson to John Jones, December 26, 1792, in PTJ, 24:790 (transcription available at Founders Online); W. and S. Jones to Jefferson, March 9, 1793, in PTJ, 25:341 (transcription available at Founders Online); Patrick Hart to Jefferson, December 1, 1793, in PTJ, 27:467 (transcription available at Founders Online).